cockroachdb/docs/v21.2/node-shutdown.md

 <section class="filter-content" markdown="1" data-scope="decommission">
 #### Status change

-After decommissioning and draining are both complete, CockroachDB changes the node membership from `decommissioning` to `decommissioned`.
+After decommissioning and draining are both complete, the node membership changes from `decommissioning` to `decommissioned`.

 This node is now cut off from communicating with the rest of the cluster.
-Any request from this node to the cluster will return a `permission denied` error.
-A client attempting to connect to a `decommissioned` node and run a query will also get an error.
+A client attempting to connect to a `decommissioned` node and run a query will get an error.
 </section>

 At this point, the `cockroach` process is still running.
 It is only stopped by process termination.